NVIDIA/dcgm-exporter/README.md

 ### Changing Metrics

 With `dcgm-exporter` you can configure which fields are collected by specifying a custom CSV file.
-You will find the default CSV file under `etc/dcgm-exporter/default-counters.csv` in the repository, which is copied on your system or container at
+You will find the default CSV file under `etc/default-counters.csv` in the repository, which is copied on your system or container to `/etc/dcgm-exporter/default-counters.csv`
-`/etc/dcgm-exporter/default-counters.csv`

-The format of this file is pretty straightforward:
+The layout and format of this file is as follows:
 ```
 # Format,,
 # If line starts with a '#' it is considered a comment,,